 Women living with HIV have unique health experiences, especially during their reproductive years.
 Improvements in treatment options for HIV have made pregnancy safer, providing more options for these women to start and grow their families.
 HOPE is a multi-year study of young women of reproductive age living with HIV.

 We plan to enroll about 1600 women living with HIV , including about 240 who are living with perinatally acquired HIV.
-Eligible individuals include women of reproductive age living with HIV who are at least 18 years of age who and who:
+Eligible individuals include women of reproductive age living with HIV who are at least 18 and under 40 years of age:

 - Are pregnant or recently delivered; or